Deng Xiaoping: Return to China

-In late 1927, Deng left Moscow to return to China, where he joined the army of Feng Yuxiang, a military leader in northwest China, who had requested assistance from the Soviet Union in his struggle with other local leaders in the region.
+In late 1927, Deng left Moscow to return to the Republic of China, where he joined the army of Feng Yuxiang, a military leader in northwest China, who had requested assistance from the Soviet Union in his struggle with other local leaders in the region.
 At that time, the Soviet Union, through the Comintern, an international organization supporting the Communist movements, supported the Communists' alliance with the Nationalists of the Kuomintang (KMT) party founded by Sun Yat-sen.

 He arrived in Xi'an, the stronghold of Feng Yuxiang, in March 1927.
-He was part of the Fengtian clique's attempt to prevent the break of the alliance between the KMT and the Communists.
+He was part of the Guominjun's attempt to prevent the break of the alliance between the KMT and the Communists.
 This split resulted in part from Chiang Kai-shek's forcing them to flee areas controlled by the KMT.
-After the breakup of the alliance between communists and nationalists, Feng Yuxiang stood on the side of Chiang Kai-shek, and the Communists who participated in their army, such as Deng Xiaoping, were forced to flee.
-In 1929, Deng led a short-lived soviet in Bama County, Guangxi province.
-Also in 1929, Deng led the Baise Uprising in Guangxi against the Kuomintang (KMT) government.
-The uprising failed and Deng went to the Central Soviet Area in Jiangxi.
+After the breakup of the alliance between Communists and Nationalists, Feng Yuxiang stood on the side of Chiang Kai-shek, and the Communists who participated in their army, such as Deng Xiaoping, were forced to flee.